metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `cores` (Number) Cores specifies the number of cores inside the vmi.
-Must be a value greater or equal 1.
+- `cores` (Number) Cores specifies the number of cores inside the vmi.Must be a value greater or equal 1.
-- `dedicated_cpu_placement` (Boolean) DedicatedCPUPlacement requests the scheduler to place the VirtualMachineInstance on a node with enough dedicated pCPUs and pin the vCPUs to it.
+- `dedicated_cpu_placement` (Boolean) DedicatedCPUPlacement requests the scheduler to place the VirtualMachineInstance on a nodewith enough dedicated pCPUs and pin the vCPUs to it.
 - `features` (Attributes List) Features specifies the CPU features list inside the VMI. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--features))
-- `isolate_emulator_thread` (Boolean) IsolateEmulatorThread requests one more dedicated pCPU to be allocated for the VMI to place the emulator thread on it.
+- `isolate_emulator_thread` (Boolean) IsolateEmulatorThread requests one more dedicated pCPU to be allocated for the VMI to placethe emulator thread on it.
-- `max_sockets` (Number) MaxSockets specifies the maximum amount of sockets that can be hotplugged
+- `max_sockets` (Number) MaxSockets specifies the maximum amount of sockets that canbe hotplugged
-- `model` (String) Model specifies the CPU model inside the VMI.
-List of available models https://github.com/libvirt/libvirt/tree/master/src/cpu_map.
-It is possible to specify special cases like 'host-passthrough' to get the same CPU as the node and 'host-model' to get CPU closest to the node one.
-Defaults to host-model.
+- `model` (String) Model specifies the CPU model inside the VMI.List of available models https://github.com/libvirt/libvirt/tree/master/src/cpu_map.It is possible to specify special cases like 'host-passthrough' to get the same CPU as the nodeand 'host-model' to get CPU closest to the node one.Defaults to host-model.
 - `numa` (Attributes) NUMA allows specifying settings for the guest NUMA topology (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--numa))
 - `realtime` (Attributes) Realtime instructs the virt-launcher to tune the VMI for lower latency, optional for real time workloads (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--realtime))
-- `sockets` (Number) Sockets specifies the number of sockets inside the vmi.
-Must be a value greater or equal 1.
+- `sockets` (Number) Sockets specifies the number of sockets inside the vmi.Must be a value greater or equal 1.
-- `threads` (Number) Threads specifies the number of threads inside the vmi.
-Must be a value greater or equal 1.
+- `threads` (Number) Threads specifies the number of threads inside the vmi.Must be a value greater or equal 1.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--features"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.cpu.features`